google/fonts/ProjectChecklist.md

 Some useful font tools used in Terminal.
 When you need to type a filename for a command, you can drag and drop files from finder into Terminal and their full path will be added.

+Many of these can be installed conveniently with <https://github.com/twardoch/fontsurgery-tools>

 ##### pip

 Package manager for installing python tools.